comment-anything/requirements/drafts/current.md

 # Application Domain

 The application domain of Comment Anywhere is internet communication services.
 More specifically, the domain is internet users commenting and viewing comments about web pages.
-[2]
+[3]
 # Initial Business Model

 ## Operating Environment

-The Front Ends will run in the browser engines of Chrome, Firefox, and other browsers that may support Chromium or Firefox based extensions.
-The Back End and Database will be configured to run in one or more Virtual Machines to allow for simple deployment on a variety of cloud options.
+The Front End will run in the browser engines of Chrome, Firefox, and other browsers that may support Chromium or Firefox based extensions.
+The Back End will be configured to run at least two Virtual Machines to allow for simple deployment on a variety of cloud options.
+The Database and HTTP Server will run on separate Virtual Machines.
 ## Description of Data Sources